-The main roof structure is formed in a hand-cut design incorporating adequately sized timbers.
+The roof structure consists of timber prefabricated trussed rafters.
 Timbers appear to be suitably arranged, with no signs of any significant twisting or distortion noted.
 No cutting out of these timbers should be contemplated without first seeking advice from a Chartered Structural Engineer.